I. What We Lose

 III.
 The Perilous Journey and the Catch 22

 Those we met in Germany, however, were not so patient.
 They calculated the odds of resettlement and would not wait.
 Instead they chose to leave on a treacherous journey to seek permanent refuge.
 When asylum seekers set off on that search, they embark on an Odyssey, a “hero’s journey.”
 Like Odysseus, they brave storms, shipwrecks, criminals, loneliness, fear, lawlessness, and harm.
 On their journey they must live in a world in which their dignity is striped away and they can no longer live as human beings.
 Forced to sleep on the streets, they are alone, on the move without physical security or legal protection, on the move in a world in which their rights as human beings are not recognized.
 Both women and men face sexual and physical abuse, theft, and violence along the way.
-There are no “refugee visas” to allow them entry into countries where rights are conferred.
+There are no “refugee visas” to allow them entry into countries where rights are protected.
 They must travel on foot, by bus, and by sea, entrusting their lives to smugglers and depending only on the kindness of strangers.

 There is much kindness.
 For example, the Greek Coast Guard captain in the short documentary 4.1 Miles, saves lives every day and suffers with every loss.
 But, like us, he found this dangerous journey hard to fathom: “They come from war; they escape the bombs that fall on their homes.
 And we see these families in the Greek sea.
 Losing each other in the Greek sea because of the way they have to cross.
 Why do they have to cross that way?”